Myeloproliferative neoplasms (MPN)

 How common is MPN?

-Myeloproliferative neoplasms are a rare group of diseases.
+Myeloproliferative neoplasms are a rare group of blood cancers.
 Polycythaemia vera is diagnosed in an estimated 250 Australians each year, essential thrombocythaemia around 200 and myelofibrosis an estimated 150.
 The rarer sub types of MPN, as a group, are diagnosed in less than 50 Australians per year.

 Who gets MPN?

-Most people with an MPN have no family history of the disease.
+Most people with an MPN have no family history.
 MPN is more commonly diagnosed in people over the age of 50 although it can rarely occur in younger people, even very rarely in children.

 What causes MPN?